JYang1997/sipser_notes/sipser_notes.md

 > **Theorem 4.7** $A_{CFG}$ is a decidable language.

 $A_{CFG} =$ \{$<G,w>$ | *G* is a *CFG* that generates string $w$\}
+The basic proof idea is to convert CFG to its **Chomsky normal form**, then any derivation can be decided in a finite number of step (2n+1, where n is length of w).

 >**Theorem 4.8** $E_{CFG}$ is a decidable language.